 Research Projects in First and Second Years

-Students are required to give at least one oral presentation prior to graduation.
-The seminar may be given in any scholarly public venue that is approved by the student’s advisory committee (at the time the talk is given).
+Students must deliver a full-length (usually 45-60 minutes) technical seminar (an oral presentation on the student’s original research) at least once while in residence at UCM.
+This can be fulfilled by offering a presentation at the weekly CIS Brownbag meeting, however the seminar may be given in any scholarly public venue that is approved by the student’s advisory committee (prior to the time the talk is given).
 At least one CIS faculty member must be present at the seminar.

 Integrative Review Papers